YU000jp/logseq-plugin-blank-line/readme.md

 ### Shortcut List

-- Execute commands with shortcut keys from the currently edited line.
+- Execute the command with a shortcut key from the currently edited line.
    1. Create the previous line ⤴️
       - Press `Shift` `Alt` `Enter` simultaneously
    1. Create new lines at the previous line ⤴️